How to Exercise Your Legal Rights

 You are standing on a corner or strolling down a sidewalk.
 A police officer approaches you, asks you to identify yourself, and starts to ask you questions.
 What should you do to best exercise your rights?

-The law allows the police to stop and detain individuals for a brief time in order to confirm or dispel a reasonable suspicion that the person is committing, has committed, or is about to commit a crime.
-The police usually do that by questioning the individual they have stopped but they can conduct other reasonable investigations (such as checking a nearby building to see if it has been burglarized) while they detain a suspect.
+The law allows the police to stop and detain individuals for a brief time to confirm or dispel a reasonable suspicion that the person is committing, has committed, or is about to commit a crime.
+The police usually do that by questioning the individual they have stopped.
+However, they can conduct other reasonable investigations (such as checking a nearby building to see if it has been burglarized) while they detain a suspect.

-If the officer has detained you, he will probably ask you questions.
-You have no obligation to answer them.
-He is not required to tell you that you have the right to remain silent, but that right exists whether or not he explains it to you.
-It is a right you should always use.
-If the officer asks “What are you doing here?” or any other question, your best response is “I will not answer any questions without having a lawyer present.”
-You can continue to repeat that phrase in response to additional questions or you can simply remain mute until the officer goes away or takes some other action.
+If the officer asks, “What are you doing here?” or any other question, your best response is “I will not answer any questions without having a lawyer present.”
+You can continue to repeat that phrase in response to additional questions, or you can simply remain mute until the officer goes away or takes some other action.

 The officer cannot arrest you simply because you exercised your right to remain silent.
-If he arrests you after you refuse to answer his questions, the officer was planning to do that anyway.
-If he tells you that you will be arrested unless you answer his questions, the officer is planning to arrest you anyway.
+If they arrest you after you refuse to answer his questions, the officer was planning to do that anyway.
+If they tell you that you will be arrested unless you answer their questions, the officer is planning to arrest you anyway.
 Your exercise of your right to remain silent cannot justify an arrest but it will thwart the officer’s attempt to obtain information to use against you in a criminal prosecution.

 Some states have enacted laws that require you to identify yourself to a police officer when you are asked to do so.
 The Supreme Court has upheld those laws.
 California does not currently have such a law, but you should probably give the officer your name upon request unless you have a good reason to keep your identity a secret.
 It is a bad idea to lie to the police about your identity or anything else.
 Telling a lie to the police is a crime that justifies an arrest.
 Saying nothing is not a crime.

 You should remain silent even if you did nothing wrong.
-If you speak to the officer, you risk that the officer will misunderstand your answers or will recall them incorrectly while writing a report hours later.
-His mistakes can lead to inaccurate statements that make you look guilty.
+If you speak to the officer, you risk that they will misunderstand your answers or will recall them incorrectly while writing a report hours later.
+Their mistakes can lead to inaccurate statements that make you look guilty.
 You avoid those problems by exercising your right to remain silent.

 The same rules that limit an officer’s authority to stop someone on the street generally limit their authority to stop the driver of a vehicle.
 An officer who sees a traffic violation being committed has probable cause that justifies a stop of a vehicle.
 In the absence of a traffic violation, they must have a reasonable suspicion that the driver has committed a crime or traffic offense.

-If an officer signals you to stop, you must stop even if you think the he has no basis for stopping your vehicle.
+If an officer signals you to stop, you must stop even if you think that they have no basis for stopping your vehicle.
 Let your lawyer challenge the validity of the stop in court if it results in your arrest.
 Failing to stop will probably lead to an arrest for eluding or a similar crime.